VEZY/PlantGeom.jl/docs/src/geometry/merging_geometry.md

 ## The `merge_children_geometry!` Function

+Advanced: structural merging across scales

 The `merge_children_geometry!` function allows you to merge geometries from lower-scale nodes into higher-scale parent nodes without losing geometric detail.
+This is useful when reconstruction happens at a fine scale (e.g., metamers/leaves) but you want to persist geometry at a coarser organizational scale (e.g., axis) for downstream processing or storage.

+Note: This is not required to get responsive plots.
+PlantViz renders using a single merged mesh by default at draw time and does not need structural merging for interactive performance.
+Use `merge_children_geometry!` only when you deliberately want to relocate geometry across MTG scales.

 ```julia
 merge_children_geometry!(mtg; from, into, delete=:nodes, verbose=true, child_link_fun=x -> new_child_link(x, verbose))